Netralab/GenericParallelFramework/README.md

 There are chances that R will throw you an error if the version of R and the version of the package don't match so be careful while downloading the packages.
 Some packages might require R 4.0 or higher while others may require R 3.6 or lower.

-2. The R parallel package works properly only for LINUX version for R. Therefore it is advisable to execute these codes in LINUX R environment.
-However, the files- GeneNet and Genie3 will only execute in Windows R environment.
+2. The files in this repository were written in the LINUX R environment.
+In order to execute in WINDOWS R environment kindly pass the name of the package in the two foreach loops for inference and re-inference.
+However, the files- GeneNet and Genie3 will only execute in Windows R environment due to source package incompatibility in LINUX R environment.